julianlires/svg-scout/README.md

 2. Access SVG Scout in one of these ways:
    - Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS)
    - Type "Show Icons List" and press Enter
-   - Or use the "Icons: Show Icons List" command from the command palette
+   - Or use the "SVG Scout: Show Icons List" command from the command palette

 [GIF showing how to open and use SVG Scout]